 - Once the dough has doubled, remove plastic wrap and punch dough down.
 Lightly flour a clean counter or cutting board and place dough on it.

-- Knead for 2-3 minutes.
-Then, using a rolling pin, roll dough into a long rectangle, about 2 feet long and 5-6 inches wide.
+- Knead for 2 to 3 minutes.
+Then, using a rolling pin, roll dough into a long rectangle, about 2 feet long and 5 to 6 inches wide.

 - Roll the dough on the long side into a sausage shape.